 Even when building an MVP, you need to know what to build.
-Many startups fail because they start building an MVP without proper pre-validation, and end up with products that nobody use.
+Many startups fail because they start building an MVP without proper pre-validation and end up with products that nobody uses.
 For true learning to happen, your MVP needs to be good enough to really solve an identified problem.
-The following picture from Henrik Kniberg illustrates how to approach building an MVP, and how not to do it.
+The following picture from Henrik Kniberg illustrates how to approach building an MVP and how not to do it.

 A common mistake entrepreneurs make is to assume that the MVP can be really buggy or ugly.
 This is not the case.
 While the MVP does not necessarily need to be polished to perfection, it needs to contain a set of required features—ones that work properly and delight the user.
 If your software is broken or looks unfinished, it will give a very bad first impression and deter users.
 The following illustration by user experience designer Jussi Pasanen exemplifies how you should approach the MVP.

-Alex Iskold, Managing Director at Techstars in NYC, notes how the emphasis of startups that are building their MVPs is too often on the word minimum.
+Alex Iskold, Managing Partner at 2048 Ventures in NYC, notes how the emphasis of startups that are building their MVPs is too often on the word minimum.
 Founders following the lean startup principles tend to misinterpret the concept of MVP and launch products that are too raw and simple.
-This results in nobody using them, and entrepreneurs concluding that their entire idea is bad when the MVP just was not quite there yet.
+This results in nobody using them and entrepreneurs concluding that their entire idea is bad when the MVP just was not quite there yet.
 Do not fall into this trap.

 Marketing expert Rand Fishkin also talks about the same issue.
-He encourages entrepreneurs to “not deliver mediocrity but put in the time and effort required to be remarkable”, and building an exceptional viable product before releasing it.
+He encourages entrepreneurs to “not deliver mediocrity but put in the time and effort required to be remarkable” and build an exceptional viable product before releasing it.
 He illustrates this approach with the following diagram.

-We have been talking about Minimum Viable Products in general, and are now going to focus specifically on marketplaces.
+We have been talking about Minimum Viable Products in general and are now going to focus specifically on marketplaces.
 In the case of a marketplace business, an MVP means a Minimum Viable Platform.
-This term was coined by marketplace expert Sangeet Paul Choundary, who discusses how a platform should start by providing a single interaction between its two sides.
+This term was coined by marketplace expert Sangeet Paul Choudary, who discusses how a platform should start by providing a single interaction between its two sides.

 There is no going around it: when building a marketplace business, you can only validate product/market fit by launching a platform and getting your users to transact on it.
 In this particular field, a crowdfunding campaign or a video is not enough—as we've learned, many people will say they love your idea and may even sign up, but the real test is whether they will use your platform to interact with other users.
 Only then will you know that you are truly providing value.

-Let us go back to the example of building a marketplace for personal trainers services that we used in the previous chapter.
+Let's go back to the example of building a marketplace for personal trainers services that we used in the previous chapter.
 You have interviewed some potential users and identified the most promising customer segment.
-The main assumptions from both the customers’ and providers’ point of view were validated.
-You now have a clear value proposition for both sides of your marketplace, and based on the interviews (and perhaps other experiments) you are quite sure it is a big enough problem to solve.
+The main assumptions from both the customers' and providers' points of view were validated.
+You now have a clear value proposition for both sides of your marketplace, and based on the interviews, you are quite sure it is a big enough problem to solve.
 You write down your value propositions as follows:

-- Value proposition for customers (wealthy men between 35 and 55): Easy to use and unified search experience that aggregates many personal trainers into one place, allows comparisons based on offerings and the number of reviews they have received, and makes it easy to book a suitable time slot and pay for it.
+- Value proposition for customers (wealthy stay-at-home moms between 30 and 50): Easy to use and unified search experience that aggregates many personal trainers into one place, allows comparisons based on offerings and the number of reviews they have received, and makes it easy to book a suitable time slot and pay for it.

 - Value proposition for providers (personal trainers): Easy way to set up their own online presence, more leads, handy tools for managing bookings and invoicing.